UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 <figcaption>Internal wires labelled as A,B,C and D.</figcaption>
 </figure>

 > Note how there is one internal wire for each logic-gate output.

+Let's look at different sections of this code in turn.

 ### Module Declaration
 Note how the module was declared: